 As this area represents 10% of the world’s seas and is the most untouched ocean environment left on earth, I have joined the Antarctic Ocean Alliance “Watch” to track CCAMLR’s developments on this throughout the year.

 I call on CCAMLR to establish a large-scale network of marine protected areas and no-take marine reserves to protect Antarctic’s key ocean habitats while we still can.
 With growing threats from overfishing and climate change, I urge you to be as bold as those who, in 1991, protected Antarctica from minerals development.
 Please take action now to give her oceans the additional protection they need from the threats they now face.

 As CCAMLR is a body that meets with limited public participation and no media access, I feel it’s important to speak out for these unique global commons areas and to call for the widest possible protection for Antarctica’s oceans.
 I’ll be watching, taking action and asking my networks to do the same.

 Please do the right thing and protect Antarctica’s oceans for future generations.

 Who is CCAMLR?

-The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), made up of 24 nationals and the European Union, was established in 1982 to conserve and manage Antarctic marine life (apart from seals and whales).
-CCAMLR has committed to establishing an unspecified number of Antarctic marine protected areas by 2013.
-This is an unprecedented opportunity to protect the oceans around Antarctica as a legacy for future generations.
-Join us in telling CCAMLR to do just that – join the AOA CCAMLR “watch” and sign the petition.
+The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), made up of 24 countries and the European Union, conserves and manages Antarctic marine life.
+In recognition of the threats facing the region, CCAMLR has committed to establishing a network of Antarctic marine protected areas.
+They have an unprecedented opportunity to protect the international waters around Antarctica as a legacy for future generations.